 - Provide the date (month, day, and year) of receipt, and disclose the fair market value and description of the gift.

-- Gifts from a single source are subject to a $470 limit during 2017.
-See Reference Pamphlet, page 10.
+- Gifts from a single source are subject to a $500 limit in 2019.
+See Reference Pamphlet.

 - Code filers – you only need to report gifts from reportable sources.

 FPPC has created a gift tracking app for mobile devices that helps filers track gifts and provides a quick and easy way to upload the information to the Form 700.
 Visit FPPC's website to download the app.